-Hyperopia most commonly occurs because the eyeball is too short; that is, shorter from front to back than is normal.
-In some cases, hyperopia may be caused by the cornea having too little curvature.
-Exactly why eyeball shape varies is not known, but the tendency for farsightedness is inherited.
+Good vision occurs when light is focused directly onto the retina.
+Hyperopia most commonly occurs because the eyeball is either too short (from front to back) or not powerful enough to focus an image onto the retina.
+The image is focused behind the retina, as pictured above.
+When the image is not directed onto the retina, it is interpreted to us as a "blur."
+Exactly why eyeball shape varies is not known, but the tendency for farsightedness does run in families.
 Environmental factors may be involved too, but to a lesser degree than heredity.

-Farsighted people are the majority.
-The condition only presents a problem if it creates blurred vision, causes headaches or results in reading difficulties.
+Believe it or not, there are many more patients in the world with hyperopia than myopia (nearsightedness).
 It is estimated that over half the people who wear eyeglasses are wearing them because of a focusing problem due to farsightedness or presbyopia, a natural decrease in focusing ability at near distance.

-Hyperopia is seldom diagnosed in school eye-screening tests, which typically test only the ability to see objects at a distance.
-A comprehensive eye examination by our optometrists that checks both near and far vision is necessary to diagnose farsightedness.
-In some cases it may be necessary for our optometrists to use drops during the examination to relax the eye muscles and ensure that the full degree of hyperopia is detected.
+In some cases, it may be necessary for our optometrists to use drops during the examination to relax the eye muscles and ensure that the full degree of hyperopia is detected.
 This test, called a cycloplegic examination, is necessary because the muscles which focus the eye are so accustomed to being used to compensate for the hyperopia that the muscles go into "spasm" and cannot relax without being forced to do so.

-Corrective convex lenses (positive powers) in glasses or contact lenses are usually prescribed.
-They bend light rays more sharply and bring them to focus on the retina.
+To correct for hyperopia, convex lenses (plus powered lenses) are prescribed to bend light rays more sharply and bring them into focus on the retina.
 If you do not have other vision problems such as astigmatism, you may only need glasses for reading or other tasks performed at a close range.
+The convex lenses can either be in the form of spectacle lenses or contact lenses.
 In some instances, refractive surgeries such as LASIK can be performed.

-To determine the best avenue of treatment, questions about your lifestyle, occupation, daily activities and general health status may be asked by our optometrists and the staff at Visualeyes Optometry.
-For instance, you may be asked whether or not you frequently need near vision.
+To determine the best avenue of treatment, questions about your lifestyle, occupation, daily activities and general health status may be asked by our optometrists and the team at Visualeyes Optometry.
 Providing candid, considered answers to the questions will help assure that your corrective lenses contribute to clear sight and general comfort.

-A comprehensive eye examination by our optometrists at the recommended intervals will ensure that minor changes in vision are diagnosed and treated so that your vision will remain as clear and comfortable as possible.
+Generally hyperopia can get worse over the years, especially after the age of 40 when our focusing ability diminishes.
+A yearly comprehensive eye examination by our optometrists will ensure that minor changes in vision are diagnosed and treated so that your vision will remain as clear and comfortable as possible.